sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 ### Monitoring Uchiwa{#monitoring-uchiwa-dashboard}

-*Method 1: Monitor Uchiwa with a process check*
+**Method 1: Monitor Uchiwa with a process check**

-To monitor the Uchiwa Dashboard, you will need to check for two processes named `uchiwa` using [check-process sensu plugin][9] using the following check definition.
+To monitor the Uchiwa Dashboard, you will need to check for two processes named `uchiwa` using the [check-process plugin][9] with the following check definition.
-This check will return a check result with status 2 if less than 2 processes are running with the string `/opt/uchiwa/bin/uchiwa`.
+This check will return a check result with status `2` if less than two processes are running with the string `/opt/uchiwa/bin/uchiwa`.
-We look for two as the `uchiwa service` has a parent and child process.
+We look for two processes because the `uchiwa service` has a parent and child process.

 {{< highlight json >}}
 {